mobizt/ReadyMail/README.md

 When the IMAP function process is finished, the `IMAPStatus::isComplete` value will be `true`.

-When `IMAPStatus::isComplete` value is `true`, user can check the `IMAPStatus::errorCode` value for the error.
-The [negative](/src/imap/Common.h#L9-L18) value means the error is occurred otherwise the sending process is fishished without error.
+When the `IMAPStatus::isComplete` value is `true`, user can check the `IMAPStatus::errorCode` value for the error.
+The [negative](/src/imap/Common.h#L9-L18) value means the error is occurred otherwise the sending process is finished without error.

 The `IMAPStatus::text` value provieds the status details which includes the result of each process state.